sanathnath/crypto-list-sm/README.md

   Home page showing header component at the top, after that banner component under the banner component ther is crypto currencies listing with search       features and pagination feature. when clicking a coin it navigate to coin page that shows price change graph of crypto.

+  ###Coinpage

+  Coin page is for showing the price change graph of the currency. x-axis of the graph labeled time and y-axis labeles price.

 # Design

   -very simple and calm design language.\
   -used Popins font for simple look.\
   -only two colors used - black and purple.\
-  -purple color used for website logo or name other all texts are black in color.\
+  -purple color used for website logo or name other all texts are black in color.